| |

 music in an anime ever (the closing theme song notwithstanding).

+Everything about Escaflowne screams high quality.
 And it is.
 Escaflowne is best described as

 a mixture of Neon Genesis Evangelion and Fushigi Yuugi